Cecca99/Detecting-Factuality-Hallucinations-in-Large-Language-Models-Challenges-and-Solutions/README.md

-# Detecting-Factuality-Hallucinations-in-Large-Language-Models-Challenges-and-Solutions
+# Detecting Factuality Hallucinations in Large Language Models Challenges and Solutions

-Code developed for Master's Thesis in Data Science at University of Milano-Bicocca.
+Repository of the Master's Thesis in Data Science at University of Milano-Bicocca by Cristian Ceccarelli.

 ## ABSTRACT